 Ever thought about running the Marine Corps Marathon?

-When Pennsylvania runner Jen Zeigler stepped up to the starting line to run the Marine Corps Marathon a few years ago, she knew she’d reach the Blue Mile half-way through the race.
+When Pennsylvania runner Jen Zeigler stepped up to the starting line to run the Marine Corps Marathon a few years ago, she knew she’d reach the Blue Mile halfway through the race.

-But something happened during that one-mile section of the Marine Corps Marathon that changed her forever…
+But something happened during that one-mile stretch that changed her forever.

 Just a few years ago, running wasn’t even on Jen’s radar.